redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

     <a href="/{{ folder }}/{{ filename }}" {{ editor|raw }}>{{ displayValue }}</a>
     {% endblock %}

-At last we must define the parameters passed to the block's editor:
+Now RedKite CMS can render the block on the page.
+We just need to define the editor, so we need to override the **editorParameters** method to define the parameter to pass to the editor.
+Add the following code to the **AlBlockManagerFileTutorial*:

 .. code-block:: php